-16 We have excluded outliers in calculating valuation multiples at each percentile.
+$^{^{17}}$ We have excluded outliers in calculating valuation multiples at each percentile.

-FIGURE 12: USPH ACQUISITIONS TIC-REVENUE MULTIPLES
+FIGURE 12: USPH ACQUISITIONS: TIC-REVENUE MULTIPLES

-In applying the Guideline Public Company Method under the market approach, there are two publicly-traded companies that provide outpatient physical therapy services that can be referenced, USPH and SEM.
-It is important to consider that SEM provides services in addition to outpatient physical therapy (e.g., long-term acute care and inpatient rehabilitation hospitals), so it may not be perfectly comparable to a subject entity being valued.
+In applying the Guideline Public Company Method of the market approach, there are four publicly traded companies that provide outpatient physical therapy services that can be referenced, USPH, SEM, ATIP, and IMAC.
+It is important to consider that SEM and IMAC provides services in addition to outpatient physical therapy (e.g., long-term acute care, inpatient rehabilitation hospitals, cell therapy), so it may not be perfectly comparable to a subject entity being valued.
 In addition, the public companies benefit from economies of scale and geographic diversity that make them less risky investments than a physical therapy clinic focused on one geographic area.
 It is important for a valuator to consider the specific facts and circumstances surrounding the entity being valued and make adjustments to the multiples before applying them to a subject entity's EBITDA.